-CANON IV: AN ARBITRATOR SHOULD CONDUCT THE PROCEEDINGS FAIRLY AND DILIGENTLY.
+CANON IV.
+AN ARBITRATOR SHOULD CONDUCT THE PROCEEDINGS FAIRLY AND DILIGENTLY.

-- A. An arbitrator should conduct the proceedings in an even-handed manner.
-The arbitrator should be patient and courteous to the parties, their representatives, and the witnesses and should encourage similar conduct by all participants. - B. The arbitrator should afford to all parties the right to be heard and due notice of the time and place of any hearing.
-The arbitrator should allow each party a fair opportunity to present its evidence and arguments. - C. The arbitrator should not deny any party the opportunity to be represented by counsel or by any other person chosen by the party. - D. If a party fails to appear after due notice, the arbitrator should proceed with the arbitration when authorized to do so, but only after receiving assurance that appropriate notice has been given to the absent party. - E. When the arbitrator determines that more information than has been presented by the parties is required to decide the case, it is not improper for the arbitrator to ask questions, call witnesses, and request documents or other evidence, including expert testimony. - F. Although it is not improper for an arbitrator to suggest to the parties that they discuss the possibility of settlement or the use of mediation, or other dispute resolution processes, an arbitrator should not exert pressure on any party to settle or to utilize other dispute resolution processes.
+- A. An arbitrator should conduct the proceedings in an evenhanded manner and treat all parties with equality and fairness at all stages of the proceedings. - B. An arbitrator should perform duties diligently and conclude the case as promptly as the circumstances reasonably permit. - C. An arbitrator should be patient and courteous to the parties, to their lawyers and to the witnesses and should encourage similar conduct by all participants in the proceedings. - D. Unless otherwise agreed by the parties or provided in arbitration rules agreed to by the parties, an arbitrator should accord to all parties the right to appear in person and to be heard after due notice of the time and place of hearing.

+- D. If a party fails to appear after due notice, the arbitrator should proceed with the arbitration when authorized to do so, but only after receiving assurance that appropriate notice has been given to the absent party. - E. When the arbitrator determines that more information than has been presented by the parties is required to decide the case, it is not improper for the arbitrator to ask questions, call witnesses, and request documents or other evidence, including expert testimony. - F. Although it is not improper for an arbitrator to suggest to the parties that they discuss the possibility of settlement or the use of mediation, or other dispute resolution processes, an arbitrator should not exert pressure on any party to settle or to utilize other dispute resolution processes.
 An arbitrator should not be present or otherwise participate in settlement discussions or act as a mediator unless requested to do so by all parties. - G. Co-arbitrators should afford each other full opportunity to participate in all aspects of the proceedings.